Amazon And Their Quest For Honest Reviews

 The Impact On Your Business

 The news coming out of Amazon should be viewed as overwhelmingly positive.
-Marketplace sites like Amazon rely heavily on consumer trust, and data models proved that incentivized reviews were negatively impacting public trust of Amazon.
+Marketplace sites like Amazon rely heavily on consumer trust, and data models proved that incentivized reviews were negatively impacting the public trust of Amazon.

 When consumers trust a Marketplace, the sellers on that Marketplace benefit.